-Over recent years, LeBron James has been establishing himself as a contender for the greatest basketball player of all time have paid off.
+LeBron James’ two decades of effort to establish himself as a contender for the greatest basketball player of all time have paid off.
 Having surpassed Kareem Abdul-Jabbar’s points record, James has officially become the NBA’s all-time scorer.
 However, does this title of “New Scoring King” make him the greatest basketball player of all time?
-Michael Jordan has long been given that title by many basketball fans, not to mention Netflix and ESPN’s ten-part documentary series highlighting Jordan’s contributions to the Bull’s successes.
+Michael Jordan has long been given that title by many basketball fans, not to mention Netflix and ESPN’s recent ten-part documentary series highlighting Jordan’s contributions to the Bull’s successes.
 Two undoubted legends of the sport, both have written history with their achievements, becoming ambassadors of the NBA.
 But which of the two has been the bigger winner?

 Here are three reasons for either of these giants being better than the other.

 He lifts up a whole team

 In basketball, many great players succeeded as parts of great teams.
 However, unlike Jordan, James led an arguably average Cleveland Cavaliers to win the NBA championship in 2016.
 In each subsequent season with them until he left to join the LA Lakers in 2018, James’ leadership in getting the Cavs to the finals was also a truly special achievement.
 While the Cavs ended up losing those subsequent finals, it was only because James faced a stacked Golden State Warriors team with far more individual quality than the Cavs.
 In both Cleveland and LA, James has proven that he can be a true leader, making everyone else around him bring their A-game.

 Bigger, stronger and more defensive